Mining Invariance from Nonlinear Multi-Environment Data: Binary Classification: Experiments

 \underline{\bf Synthetic data.} The simulated dataset is generated as follows.
 We generate data from three environments, $e^1,e^2\in\Ec_{\text{train}}$, and $e^{\text{test}}$.
 The number of predictors $m$ is randomly selected from $\{3,\dots,7\}$.
 For each $i \in \{2,\dots,m\}$ and $e\in\Ec_{\text{train}}$, $X_i^e \sim \mathcal{N}(\mu^e_i,1)$, and $\mu^e_i$ is randomly selected on the interval $[-2,0]$ for $e=e^1$, $[0,2]$ for $e=e^2$, and $[0,3]$ for $e=e^{\text{test}}$.
 Then, where $S_1 = \{2,\dots,m\}$, $Y^e|X_{S_1}^e$ follows a logistic model such that $\Pc_e(Y = 1 | X_{S_1}) = 1/(1+e^{-X_{S_1}\beta^e})$ for $e\in\Ec_{\text{train}}$.
 For $e^{\text{test}}$, $Y^{\text{test}}|X_{S_1}^{\text{test}}$ follows a probit model such that $Y^{\text{test}}=1$, if $X_{S_1}^{\text{test}}\beta^{\text{test}} + \epsilon < 0$, where $\epsilon\sim\mathcal{N}(0,1)$.
 For all $e\in\Ec_{\text{obs}}$, randomly select $\beta^e$ as $\beta^e\sim \U[0,1]$.
 The coefficients are then scaled such that they sum to one.
 For all $e\in\Ec_{\text{obs}}$, the variable $X_1^e$ is then simulated similarly to $X_k^e$ in~\eqref{equ::model_Z}.
 Specifically, $g_1(X_{S_1}^e) = X_{S_1}^e\eta_1$ and $g_0(X_{S_1}^e) = X_{S_1}^e\eta_0$.
 The noise term associated with $X_1^e$ is a standard normal.
 The coefficients $\eta_{1,i}\sim \U[0,1]$ and $\eta_{0,i}\sim \U[0,1]$ do not vary over the environment.
 The number of samples per environment is fixed to $1000$.

 Simulation results on both accuracy and mean squared error (MSE) indicate that \textsf{bIMP} can generalize to the test environment while \textsf{LR} and \textsf{ICP} are not (Fig~\ref{fig:sim}).
-In addition, \textsf{bIMP} (linear) slightly outperforms \textsf{bIMP} (GAM).
-While we expect \textsf{LR} to behave poorly, \textsf{ICP} also performs poorly as all parents of $Y$ are intervened in every simulation.
+In addition, while we expect \textsf{LR} to behave poorly, \textsf{ICP} also performs poorly as all parents of $Y$ are intervened in every simulation.
+We note that while \textsf{bIMP} (linear) slightly outperforms \textsf{bIMP} (GAM) in this setting, it is not likely always the case.
+Particularly, we see that when $\eta_{0,i}$ and $\eta_{1,i}$ are similar, $\E_{\Pc_e}[X_k|X_S,Y]$ is approximately linear.
+This can be seen by solving for $\E_{\Pc_e}[X_k|X_S,Y]$ in~\eqref{equ::EjgXs}.
+In this case, $h(X_S,0)$ (a linear function) will dominate and OLS will provide a good estimate.
+The long version of this work will carry out extensive experiments to reveal the benefits of using GAMs.

 \underline{\bf Two real-world data.} We also include experiments on two real datasets: \emph{census}~\cite{misc_adult_2} and \emph{mushroom}~\cite{misc_mushroom_73}.
 The census dataset is data gathered from the $1994$ US census and contains $14$ societal and demographic variables such as age, education, marital status, and working class.
 The target variable used is whether or not an individual's income exceeded $50$k/yr.
 The data is first split into test and training data by whether or not a person graduated from a college.
 Thus, we train only on those who did not graduate college with the aim of extending our trained model to those who did.
 We further split the training data and run the methods on each set of training environments.
 The variables used to split the training data into environments are ``was the person born in the US", ``do they regularly work more than $40$hr/week", and ``does the person identify as Caucasian".
 The experiment shows that \textsf{bIMP} outperforms \textsf{LR} and \textsf{ICP} in all environments aside from the \emph{overtime} environment (Table~\ref{tbl::census}).
 The \textsf{ICP} method returns no invariant predictors for any environment, thus no predictions can be made and no accuracy is reported; this is also the case for the \emph{mushroom} data below.